 The glorious republic of Venice and the building of an Empire.

-If you look at a map at the beginning of the 9th century, you see the tiny republic of Venice squeezed in inside the huge kingdom of the Franks.
+Venice history at the beginning of the 9th century.
+Look at the map.
+You see the tiny republic of Venice squeezed in inside the huge kingdom of the Franks.
 And the Franks were very powerful and dangerous.
 At least until 843, when the vast territory was divided into three parts, the west, the east, and the middle.
 This latter part was ruled by Karl the Great’s grandson Lothair I. When he died in 855, that kingdom again was divided into three parts.
-The Franks in Italy would later become the ground stone of the Holy Roman Empire, but for now, they were weakened.
+The Franks in Italy would later become the groundstone of the Holy Roman Empire, but for now, they were weakened.

-On the eastern side, they had the Byzantine Empire, who was equally powerful, but contrary to the Franks, the Byzantines offered protection and collaboration.
+On the eastern side, they had the Byzantine Empire, which was equally powerful, but contrary to the Franks, the Byzantines offered protection and collaboration.

 So they started trading and Venice soon became an important crossroad for many of the most desirable goods for the European market, oriental spices, silk, and precious stones.
 To travel the Mediterranean from north to south, from east to west, they needed military power.
 They had to have safe ports and they needed a flag that imposed respect and fear.